 2. Participation must include a minimum of:

-• ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for open competitions in Europe (no requirement for competitions outside Europe).
+• ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for senior competitions in Europe (no requirement for competitions outside Europe).

 3. The competition must be attended by at least four FIE A or B Grade referees of different nationalities.